 Tips to Stay Cyber-Safe this Christmas

-Whether you’re buying the last few presents or the next 8 days will be an online spending spree; here are some top tips to stay cyber safe this Christmas.
+Whether you’re buying the last few presents or the next 2 weeks are set for an online spending spree.
+Here are some top tips to stay cyber safe this Christmas.

 Shop, shop, shop

 If something seems too much of a bargain, it’s probably poor quality or doesn’t even exist.
 Always check payment pages are secure and log out when you’ve finished shopping online.

 Pay by Credit Card

 Credit cards provide protection if things go wrong with a purchase.
 If the goods don’t show up or are faulty, and cost more than £100, Section 75 of the Consumer Rights Act means you can claim the money back.

 Out and about, never use free Wi-Fi hotspots when what you’re doing is private.
 They are extremely vulnerable.